juelha/juelha/README.md

 - ⚡ Fun fact: ...
 -->

-## 🎓 I'm an B.Sc.
-Cognitive Science student at the University of Osnabrück.

 ## What I'm doing:
-:books: - attending the 4th semester of Cognitive Science B. Sc. program at the University of Osnabrück 🔭 - working on building a simulation program for Multi-Agent Systems 🌱 - learning to work with Data-oriented Design
+- 🎓 attending the 4th semester of Cognitive Science B. Sc. program at the University of Osnabrück
+- 🔭 working on building a simulation program for Multi-Agent Systems
+- 🌱 learning to work with Data-oriented Design

 ## Main Interests:
  - Swarm Intelligence